 Is the Garmin Striker 4 GPS Fish Finder for You?

-If you’re just starting out and need a basic fish finder model to work with, the Striker 4 is an excellent choice for you.
+If you're just starting out and want a basic finder, the Striker 4 is a smart place to begin.

 HawkEye FishTrax 1 Portable Fishfinder with Virtuview Icon Display